IgniteUI/igniteui-docfx/en/components/dock-manager.md

 ---
 ## Dock Manager

-The Web Components Dock Manager is a component that uses panes to manage the application’s layout and allows the end user to customize the UI by unpinning, resizing, moving and hiding panes.
+The Ignite UI Dock Manager component provides means to manage the layout of your application through panes, allowing your end-users to customize it further by pinning, resizing, moving and hiding panes.

 ### Demo